patrick-llgc/Learning-Deep-Learning/paper_notes/road_tracer.md

 RoadTracer noted the semantic segmentation results are not a reliable foundation to extract road networks.
 Instead, it uses an iterative graph construction to get the topology of the road directly, avoiding unreliable intermediate representations.

+The network needs to make a decision to step a certain distance toward a certain direction, resembling an agent in a reinforcement learning setting.
+This is somehow similar to the cSnake idea in [Deep Boundary Extractor](deep_boundary_extractor.md).

 #### Key ideas
-- The network needs to make a decision to step a certain distance toward a certain direction, resembling an agent in a reinforcement learning setting.

 #### Technical details
 - Summary of technical details